What Is a Pt100 RTD Sensor?

 Temperature calculation from a Pt100 RTD sensor

 It is recommended to send about 1 mA of current to the electrical circuit of an RTD sensor.
-Regardless of the construction (2, 3, or 4 wires), the resistance of the platinum element will be calculated using ohmmeters.
-With the Callendar-Van Dusen equations, mentioned above, it is then possible to find the temperature associated with the resistance measurement of a Pt100 RTD sensor.
+Then, regardless of the construction (2, 3, or 4 wires), the resistance of the platinum element will be calculated using ohmmeters.
+With the Callendar-Van Dusen equations mentioned above, it is possible to find the temperature associated with the resistance measurement of a Pt100 RTD sensor.

 Conclusion